Colorado Springs, Colorado: Politics

 In 2017, Caleb Hannan wrote in Politico that Colorado Springs was "staunchly Republican", "a right-wing counterweight to liberal Boulder", and that a study ranked it "the fourth most conservative city in America".
 In 2016, Hannan wrote that downtown Colorado Springs had a different political vibe from the overall area's and that there were "superficial signs of changing demographics".
-Since 2020, Colorado Springs has continued to shift towards the political center.
+However, since 2020, Colorado Springs has continued to shift towards the political center.
 In 2022, Governor Jared Polis won the city in his bid for reelection.
 In the 2023 mayoral election, independent candidate Yemi Mobolade handily won the race and became the first elected non-Republican mayor of the city.